 Hideman: VPN service giving you free 2GB/month a week of usage, the company does not keep logs for paying users but for free users they keep two weeks of data transfer logs, free version does not have USA or UK node.

 VPNReactor: USA based VPN provider giving you free daily 30 minutes access, after that the VPN disconnects and you have to wait 30 minutes before you can reconnect.
 Once a month you are also sent a confirmation email to corroborate that you still want to use their services.

 Free VPN for iOS and Android

 Tenta Browser: Currently only for Android (other platforms to follow).
 PIN protected privacy browser with a free unlimited built-in VPN, Incognito browsing and encrypted visited pages storage.

 Opera VPN: From Opera browser developers, this app for Android and iPhone provides you with a free unlimited bandwidth VPN.
-Just be aware that the logging policy is not clear, but if you are not concerned about logs, this is a good smartphone VPN.
+Just be aware that the logging policy is not clear and a Chinese company owns Opera, but if you are not concerned about logs, this is a good smartphone VPN.